Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 Welcome to Building a Multimodal RAG Solution with Copilot Studio Hands-On-Lab! , We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

+>**Note:** If a PowerShell window appears once the environment is active, please don't close it.
+Minimize it instead of closing it and proceed with the tasks.

 ### Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and Lab guide will be right at your fingertips within your web browser.